r-spatial/sf/README.md

 The sf package:

 * represents natively in R all 17 simple feature types for all dimensions (XY, XYZ, XYM, XYZM)
-* uses S3 classes: simple features are `data.frame` objects (or similar) that have a list-column geometry
+* uses S3 classes: simple features are `data.frame` objects (or similar) that have a geometry list-column
 * interfaces to [GEOS](https://trac.osgeo.org/geos) to support the [DE9-IM](https://en.wikipedia.org/wiki/DE-9IM)
 * interfaces to [GDAL](http://www.gdal.org/) with driver dependent dataset or layer creation options, Date and DateTime (`POSIXct`) columns, and coordinate reference system transformations through [PROJ.4](http://proj4.org/)
-* provides fast I/O with GDAL and GEOS using [well-known-binary](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary) written in C++ and Rcpp
+* provides fast I/O with GDAL and GEOS using [well-known-binary](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary) written in C++/Rcpp
 * directly reads from and writes to spatial databases such as [PostGIS](http://postgis.net/) using [DBI](https://cran.r-project.org/web/packages/DBI/index.html)

 ### Acknowledgment